cvbate/NYCAirQuality/README.md

 Caption: Statistical difference in aerosol levels in inside parks vs outside parks in NYC. n = 750, alpha= 0.01

-In all of these time points, one week before the Canadian wildfires, during the Canadian wildfires, and one post after the Canadian wildfires the p-value < 0.01.
-Therefore we can reject the Null Hypothesis and state that there is a statistically significant difference between the average value of Aerosol in census blocks where 25% or less of the residents live below the 150% poverty line and neighborhoods where 75% of more of the residents live below the 150% poverty line.
-Overall, the levels or aerosol/CO were lower in areas where neighborhoods have 25% or less residents living at or below the 150% poverty line.
+In all of these time points, one year before the Canadian wildfires, during the Canadian wildfires, and month after the Canadian wildfires the p-value < 0.01.
+Therefore we can reject the Null Hypothesis and state that there is a statistically significant difference between the average aerosol concentration in census blocks where 25% or less of the residents live below the 150% poverty line and neighborhoods where 75% or more of the residents live below the 150% poverty line. **Overall, the levels or aerosol/CO were lower in areas where neighborhoods have 25% or less residents living at or below the 150% poverty line.**

-Additionally, there were statistically significant differences between the CO and Aerosol levels inside and outside parks.
-However, unexpectedly, the levels outside of parks were lower than those inside of parks.
+Additionally, **there were statistically significant differences between the CO and Aerosol levels inside and outside parks.
+However, unexpectedly, the levels outside of parks were lower than those inside of parks.**

-Based on the above figures, we can see a sharp increase in both CO and Aerosol levels in New York City from June 5th- June 8th.
-Carbon Monoxides don't return to levels a week prior the the fire, however Aerosol levels actually decrease.
+Based on the above figures, we can see a sharp increase in both CO and aerosol levels in New York City from June 5th- June 8th.
+Carbon Monoxide levels don't return to that of levels one year prior the the fire, however aerosol levels actually decrease and are lower than they were a year prior.

 ### Discussion

-There are a number of factors that could contribute to the decrease we see in Aerosol to that of our "pre" data, like wind.....

 It was surprising that co/aerosol levels would be lower outside of parks than inside of parks.
-There a couple of possibilities including:
+There a couple of possible explanations including:

 1. inaccuracies in the data
 1. issue with the sql query
-1. the parks being mostly grass, or parks of playgrounds, skate parks, the size of parks ect could influence the data.
+1. the parks being mostly grass, or parks of playgrounds, skate parks, the size of parks ect could skew the data
 1. outside variable influencing results
-1. The could be more trees overall outside of parks than inside all parks(due to reasons described in  #3 and #4)
+1. the could be more trees overall outside of parks than inside all parks(due to reasons described in  #3 and #4)

 However, overall more analysis is needed.
-In the next couple weeks, for my own curiosity, I will do a comparison of co/aerosol levels in relation to EVI masked for elevation(so as to only include trees and not grass) and create the same charts and conduct the same statistical tests.
-This is a better method to determine how vegetation impacts CO/Aerosol levels than of inside/outside of parks
+In the next couple weeks, for the sake of my own curiosity, I will do a comparison of co/aerosol levels in relation to EVI masked for elevation(so as to only include trees and not grass) and create the same charts and conduct the same statistical tests.
+This is a better method to determine how vegetation impacts CO/Aerosol levels than of inside/outside of parks.

-I actually will be doing this analysis in the next couple weeks for the sake of my own curiosity.

 #### Troubleshooting